 SGA: Thank you?

-The bartenders let me know that Talia is “the hottest one.”
+The bartenders let me know that Chantelle is “the hottest one.”
 She is a compact, very tanned 23-year-old with blonde hair extensions and thin lips.
 Her breast implants are huge and hemispherical.
-The women I think are most beautiful are: Ayla, who is German, married, an A-cup, and the best pole dancer in the club, with natural brown hair and Nordic bone structure; and Monique, the only black dancer.
-She’s Canadian and studies law.
-She can make her ass “clap.”
-(The bartenders love this; Monique will eventually teach me how to do it, for fun, on a slow night.)
+The women I think are most beautiful are: Lela, who is German, married, an A-cup, and the best pole dancer in the club, with natural brown hair and Nordic bone structure; and Janet, the only black dancer.
+She’s a political science student, and she can make her ass “clap.”
+(The bartenders love this; Janet will eventually teach me how to do it, for fun, on a slow night.)
 When she leaves at the end of the night, it’s in tracksuit pants, no makeup, and glasses, her hair in a bun with a pen through it.
 She carries a Country Road overnight bag and always wears thongs, even in the winter.
 I think she’s probably the sexiest woman to ever set foot in the venue.

 PATRON: You look nice.
 Do you take your clothes off?

-“Up next, we have the beautiful Karly and the sexxxxy Alicia!” he croons into his cordless microphone, and the girls who have been waiting next to the stage swap places with those who’ve already had their three songs, who dismount naked and significantly richer, carrying their lingerie in a wadded up ball.
+“Up next, we have the beautiful Ruby and the sexxxxy Kelisha!” he croons into his cordless microphone, and the girls who have been waiting next to the stage swap places with those who’ve already had their three songs, who dismount naked and significantly richer, carrying their lingerie in a wadded up ball.